wso2/docs-is/en/docs/administer/configuring-the-primary-user-store.md

 repository and configure it as your primary user store.
 Since the user store you want to connect to might have different schemas from the ones available in the embedded user store, it needs to go through an adaptation process.
-WSO2 Identity Server provide the following adapters, for connecting to LDAP, Active Directory and JDBC.
+WSO2 Identity Server provides the following adapters, for connecting to LDAP, Active Directory and JDBC.
 Thereby, these adapters enable you to authenticate users from different types of user stores.